Skip to content

 Common Activities and Interests

 Pottery is unique to this region!
 Beautiful red clay in the soil and the hot sun makes for some of Mycorzha's best ceramics.
-Everyone loves playing around in the sand and mud.
+Everyone loves playing around in the sand and mud, and the painted cliffs inspire striking designs and uses of clay and sand.

 Flora & Fauna